jasonbayton/11ty/_src/blog/2010/03/browsing-on-a-data-budget-opera.md

 However, I’m not simply talking about Operating System updates, every program you use (well, almost) has a setting to look for updates at regular intervals or whenever it detects an internet connection.
 Browsers, Office, Adobe, Antivirus/Antispyware etc etc. What you should do is try to find settings for the programs you do use on a regular basis, and suspend updates for the period of time you’ll be using your data plan.

-<address>To limit Windows Automatic updates in XP do the following:</address>1. <address> Open Start and Select Control Panel</address>
+To limit Windows Automatic updates in XP do the following:
+1. Open Start and Select Control Panel
-2. <address>Select “System and Security”</address>
+2. Select “System and Security”
-3. <address>Under “Windows Update” select the link “Turn automatic updating on or off”</address>
+3. Under “Windows Update” select the link “Turn automatic updating on or off”
-4. <address>Select either “Notify me but do not automatically download or install them” or “Turn off Automatic Updates” from the drop down – Either work, though the former will still check, just not download.</address><address></address><address></address>
+4. Select either “Notify me but do not automatically download or install them” or “Turn off Automatic Updates” from the drop down – Either work, though the former will still check, just not download.

-<address>To limit Windows Automatic updates in Win7 do the following:</address>1. <address> Open Start and Select Control Panel</address>
+To limit Windows Automatic updates in Win7 do the following:
+1. Open Start and Select Control Panel
-2. <address>Select “Security Centre”</address>
+2. Select “Security Centre”
-3. <address>At the bottom of the new window, under “Manage Security Settings For” select the “Automatic Updates” link.</address>
+3. At the bottom of the new window, under “Manage Security Settings For” select the “Automatic Updates” link.
-4. <address>Select either “Notify me but do not automatically download or install them” or “Turn off Automatic Updates” – Either work, though the former will still check, just not download.</address>
+4. Select either “Notify me but do not automatically download or install them” or “Turn off Automatic Updates” – Either work, though the former will still check, just not download.

 Also, I chose to leave my avast!
 Antivirus updating, especially since your computer is in direct line of malicious attacks when connected directly to the internet, as apposed to being behind a router/firewall on an internal network.
 This means if the Antivirus is not updating it’s definitions, attacks on your system could occur (A little data could save you a lot of hassle).